 Are you more likely to click on a text box or the image of a product you’re searching for?
 If you’re like most people, the image is what gets your click.
 Humans are visual creatures, and that reality is never more evident than with the success of Google Shopping ads versus search ads.
 Now, don’t get us wrong—search ads still serve a very important purpose.
 But when you’re selling physical products (i.e. eCommerce store owners), the ability to control which image shows up in your ads (or an image at all) is invaluable.

-When it comes to online advertising, ads tend to fall in one of two categories: intent vs. interruption.
+When it comes to online advertising, ads tend to fall into one of two categories: intent vs. interruption.
 Both can be useful, but intent ads tend to have higher conversion rates.
 Here’s why.

 Let’s say you’re searching for a music video to watch on YouTube.
 Before it starts playing, an ad for linen sheets plays.
 You weren’t planning on buying sheets any time soon.
 But let’s say in six months you are.
 You might recall this brand from the ad you saw months ago.
 This type of ad is an interruption ad, meant to get your attention and boost brand awareness.